 - Are comfortable with additional risk for additional rewards

-3. How Is After Hours Trading Even Possible?
+How Is After Hours Trading Even Possible?

-What the ECN does is it searches for sellers looking to sell at least 1000 shares of AMD for $80.
-When a match is found, your trade is completed.
+The ECN searches for sellers looking to sell at least 1000 shares of AMD for $80.
+When a match is found, it’s been completed.
 At the same time, if there’s no match, there’s no trade.
 One of the additional points of consideration is many brokerages allow after-hours trading.
 So fret no more if you’re worried about being unable to during regular options market hours.
 Moreover, many don’t even charge more for this flexible alternative!

-1. Are There Any Differences Between Regular and After-Hours Trading?
+Differences Between Regular and After-Hours Trading?

-Below you’ll see a list of trades you won’t be able to execute after-hours:
+Below, you’ll see a list of trades you won’t be able to execute after-hours:

 Can I Trade After-Hours?
 Absolutely!
 The doors of the exclusive after-hours club, once reserved for institutional investors, are now wide open.

-Many options traders are embracing after-hours trading and for a good reason.
-The post-session offers several advantages such as:
+Many options traders are embracing after-hours trading, and for a good reason.
+The post-session offers several advantages, such as: